nidve01/bootstrap/README.md

 Note: if you are the **Github Enterprise** user, the argument <code>--github-host <i>github_enterprise_url</i></code> should be also passed to the script.
 Please refer to [Help](#help) for all available agruments.

-At the end of installation, you should see a message like this
+At the end of installation, you should see a message like this:
 ```
 Your Qubeship Installation is ready for use!!!!
 Here are some useful urls!!!!